 - 400 milligrams (mg) of sofosbuvir/100 mg of velpatasvir

 - 200 mg of sofosbuvir/50 mg of velpatasvir

-For adults, the recommended dose of Epclusa, when used alone for treating hepatitis C, is one 400 mg/100 mg tablet taken once daily.
+For adults, the recommended dose of Epclusa, when used alone for treating hepatitis C, is one 400 mg/100 mg tablet taken once daily, for 12 weeks.

 Dosage in children